nickcottrell/seamless-bg/readme.md

 # Seamless
-## Borderless slideshow that accepts query string params
+## Slideshow that accepts query string params

 Seemless is a fullscreen slide show that is controlled by query string parameters.
-That way, if you want to make a slideshow where there are options to view particular slides, or to begin at particular slides, you can use query strings to control the slideshow.
+That way, if you want to make a slideshow where there are options to view particular slides, or to begin at particular slides, you can use query strings to control it.

 ### Demo